prowler-cloud/prowler/docs/tutorials/mutelist.md

 ### Description

-This field can be used to add some notes for the specific muted findings related with the checks, regions, resources and tags especified.
+This field can be used to add information or some hints for the Mutelist rule.

 ## How to Use the Mutelist